FunkyKingston/heroku-github-integration/README.md

 ...

-### Examples of more features to implement
+### To do: Features to implement

+- Use *gunicorn* instead of the internal Flask server
+- Add password encryption (e.g. using *sha256_crypt* from *passlib.hash*)
 - Use *wtforms* instead of standard forms
-- Add password encryption (e.g. using *sha256_crypt* from *passlib.hash*)
+- Freshen up the design of the page (adapt the current use of bootstrap, add some css, logo pictures, ...)
 - Add user control, such that a logged in user only can edit/delete one's own articles (e.g. with *Flask-Login*, https://hackersandslackers.com/authenticating-users-with-flask-login/)